flarrow27/Face-Recognition-CCTV-using-Raspberry-Pi/README.md

 - Special thanks to the developers of the facial recognition libraries used in this project.
 - Project made by Madhavv Arul, Saran Anbu and Jabin Joshua

-## Contact

-For any inquiries or support, please contact saranmass234@gmail.com.

----

 Enjoy peace of mind with the Raspberry Pi Face Recognition CCTV Camera!